Heaven Speaks in Codes: Angel Numbers, Astrology & MoreHeaven Speaks in Codes: Angel Numbers, Astrology & More

 Follow:

-I fell in love with astrology around 2001–2002.
-By 2007 I was attending seminars, taking courses, and swimming in astrology books.
-The deeper I went, the more I began creating my own classes, then writing articles and horoscope columns.
-What I love about astrology is how literal it can feel—yet your future is always in your hands.
-Astrology is a tool, a key that helps you open the right doors.
-Outside the charts, I’m obsessed with travel (that’s actually how our editorial team met), stoicism, hermeticism, swimming, and slow weekends at a cottage—basically anything that doesn’t involve TV.
+I first fell in love with astrology back in 2001–2002.
+By 2007, I was deep in it, attending seminars, taking courses, and devouring every astrology book I could get my hands on.
+The deeper I went, the more I felt inspired to create my own classes, write articles, and even contribute horoscope columns.
+What fascinates me most is how literal astrology can feel, yet it always leaves room for choice.
+Your future is still in your hands.
+For me, astrology isn’t about clichés or stereotypes; it’s a tool, a key that helps you open the right doors.
+Everything I share comes from personal experience and observation.
+Outside the charts, I’m passionate about traveling (fun fact: that’s how our editorial team met), stoicism, hermeticism, swimming, and slow weekends at a cottage, pretty much anything that doesn’t involve TV.
 Please note: I’m not offering personal readings at the moment.
-Fun fact: I started out with Vedic astrology, and two years later I found my home in Western tropical techniques—they simply resonated more with me and the people I read for.

 Explore Grabovoi Numbers